 The difficult and dangerous journeys discouraged social mingling between villages.
 They confined travel to trade and commerce.
 But on festival days people from several villages met to celebrate and compete in sports.

 Bull-fighting was a favourite sport and showcased the participants’ skills and valour.
 Winners proved useful in times of conflict.
-The elders picked men who showed courage and calm under pressure; men who already had a ready following.
+The elders picked men who showed courage and calm under pressure, men who already had a ready following, to lead their cohorts in times of war.
+This led to the beginnings of a warrior class.

 The wealthy lived in two-storey timber houses and in later centuries, stone buildings.
 A roof terrace was common—as in present times.
 The poorer people lived in huts made of sun-baked mud walls and thatched roofs.
 They used coconut leaves as thatch.
 As people lived close to nature and respected the earth, they did not use burnt (kiln fired) bricks.
 Most houses had a central courtyard for ventilation.